Get the AI Strategy Playbook Now

 How you reach and communicate is equally important.

-You marketing channels are the mechanisms for how you create brand awareness, develop customer relationships, offer customer service as well as acquire customers.
+Your marketing channels are the mechanisms for creating brand awareness, developing customer relationships, offering customer service, and acquiring customers.

 Apple’s Distribution Channels